ankit0107verma/Newman_Problem/README.md

 # Newman_Problem
-This is a problem made by me it is very interesting coin puzzle
+This is a problem made by me it is very interesting coin puzzle (topological in nature).